-Upon generating the goal constellation, each goal is checked for collisions with the robot’s footprint against a 2D obstacle map of 2.5cm.
+Upon generating the goal constellation, each goal is checked for collision with the robot’s footprint against a 2D obstacle map of 2.5cm.
 Goals in collision are removed.
 To keep planning time reasonable, only the first several cleared goals are passed to planning.
 If a full replan is being performed, all goals are kept.
 As a special case when the target is close, less than 1m away, the robot bypasses planning altogether, and simply generates a turn-in-place path segment to rotate and face the target.

 Future Work